How to Choose the Right Grill for Your Cooking Style

 One of the integral parts of a gas grill is a metal flip lid with a handle.
 Many grills have small cooking shelves at the sides and a cabinet for a bottle with tools under the frying panel.

-Besides essential elements, grills may have supplementary parts, and their task is simplifying the appliance maintenance and care.
+Besides essential elements, grills may have supplementary parts, and their task is simplifying appliance maintenance and care.

 These elements include electronic or piezo ignition systems, additional grates for heating, a reducer for disposable gas cartridges, a removable grease tray, a temperature sensor under the lid, and others.
 Usually, gas grills, as well as ovens, are large-sized stationary structures.